Mina-Rahmanian/E2E-Learning-For-Autonomous-Vehicles/README.md

 ### Model 2 +  Savgol Filter
 This network differs from the first model with some modifications.
-The modifications include the addition of a normalization layer (Lambda $\lambda$),  3 dropouts (0.4) and 5 batch-normalization.
+The modifications include the addition of a normalization layer (Lambda λ),  3 dropouts (0.4) and 5 batch-normalization.
 Besides, in each 5 convolution layers, we added a kernel-regularizer(0.001), kernel-constraint, and bias-constraint for preventing overfitting in our model. <br /> Further modifications includes changing the angular changes of steering from 0.15 in main model to 0.25 in our model as well as splitting the training and validation data to %75 and %25. we also apply a Savitzky-Golay filter to the Steering angle and Speed columns.
-The network architecture is shown in Fig below. <br />
+A Savitzky–Golay filter is a digital filter that can be applied to a set of digital data points to smooth the data, that is, to increase the precision of the data without distorting the signal tendency.
+The Savitzky-Golay filter removes high-frequency noise from data.
+The network architecture of Model 2 is shown in Fig below. <br />

 <p align="center">